-Speaking of aesthetics, you should definitely also think about the look and feel of your website.
+Speaking of aesthetics, you should definitely consider the look and feel of your website as well.
 This would include, the fonts, the language, the images, and general "vibe" of your online shop.
 Your company logo should also be considered really important when trying to differentiate your online shop.

 We've written up an extensive guide on branding and touched on all those important factors.
 Check out the link below:

 Additionally, something as simple as changing your packaging can actually have a huge impact.
 Considering that unboxing videos have become so popular, there is no doubt that packaging can easily be included as an element of your brand image.

 You might want to write up a description of who your typical customer is (aka customer persona).
 This should include basic stuff like their age and gender, but go deeper and see what their core values are, along with their shopping habits, their income, their music tastes, their fears, and their desires.